-Ethics is the study of moral values.
+Ethics is the study of moral norms & values.

-Objectivism is the view that right and wrong are independent from peoples' beliefs.
+Formalism is the view that right and wrong are independent from peoples' beliefs.

-Subjectivism is the view that right and wrong are dependent of peoples' beliefs.
+Relativism is the view that right and wrong are dependent of peoples' beliefs.

 6. Are there universal moral principles?
-I think we could say yes.
+YES.

 1- Principle of mercy (Unnecessary suffering is wrong)

 Difference between consequentialist theories and formalist theories.
 Consequentialism is the theory that judges the rightness or wrongness of an action in terms of its consequences.
 Formalism is the theory that judges the rightness or wrongness of an action in terms of the action's form (i.e., "killing is wrong": the formalist believes that moral actions are objective).

 Intrinsic (value for its own sake; personhood is an essential value: a-reason, b-autonomy, c-sentience, d-freedom) and instrumental values (value for the sake of something else).

 Ethical egoism: What makes an action right is that it promotes one's BEST interest.
 This is equivalent to a calculus of prudence.